wg-osr/walkerga.github.io/spells.md

 </ol>

 ## Mundane Tricks
-The art of enchanting everyday objects in an utilitarian way, usually a rope.
+The art of enchanting everyday objects in an utilitarian way.
+Include rope tricks, spoon tricks, painter tricks, etc.

 {% capture posts %}
   {% for post in site.tags.tricks %}